HELPFUL TIPS FOR YOUR WEDDING

 1) TIMELINE - Solid planning for your day’s timeline is very important.
 Time slips away very, very, very quickly on a wedding day (just like normal time, except wedding day time is normal time x 10)

-You will need to choose locations for both of you getting ready, the ceremony, bridal party and portrait session, and the reception.
+You will need to choose locations for both of you getting ready, the ceremony, wedding party and creative portrait session, and the reception.
 Definitely try be realistic and keep all these places close to each other, if you can.
 Take into account driving times and traffic (if any) for you and your guests.
 Having everything nearby helps in so many ways.
 Less time driving and sitting in traffic means more time with guests and loved ones = more time having fun

 3) THE WEATHER - is something we simply cannot change.
 I have done rainy weddings, sunny weddings, stormy weddings and even weddings with hail.
 At the end of the day we always get great photographs no matter what, and very often the ‘bad’ weather makes the day even more special.
 Photos in the rain can be fun and beautiful too.
 You might not believe it, but a sunny day is not always best.
 An overcast or cloudy day can be really good, as it's cooler, it gives you shade to rest in and the photos look great too (even lighting and no-one squinting).
 So don’t stress about the weather, no matter what mother nature brings on your day, it’ll still be special!

 4) CEREMONY LOCATION - is there shade?
 Not just for your guests, but for you too.
-Ceremonies in the sun (or dappled light) can be challenging for a few reasons.
+Ceremonies in the full sun (or dappled light) can be challenging for a few reasons.
 It's uncomfortable to be hot and sweaty in full sun, while wearing dresses and suits.
 So if your ceremony is in baking sunlight, then definitely consider how long you want it to be.
 About 30 minutes is standard and usually more than enough to cover all the important stuff

 5) YOUR CELEBRANT - Talk to them!
 Get to know them!
 Make sure you are on the same page.
 Meet with them for a coffee/beer/wine before the big day, to see if they are the right person for you.
 It’s a short but important part of the day that they will be part of.
 You have some meaningful and special words to share with each other.
 Thats pretty huge, so you want to make sure you are comfortable with the person standing up there with you guys.
 Talk to them!

-6) GOING UNPLUGGED - Phones and tablets are part of the times we are living in now.
+6) GOING 'UNPLUGGED' - Phones and tablets are part of the times we are living in now.
 Many of my wedding couples choose to have an 'unplugged' ceremony so the photos are of their faces and not their screens.
 Personally, I really don't mind.
-The only thing I might suggest is asking your guests to refrain from posting anything on social media until you (or your photographer) posts a photograph that you would be happy with
+The only thing I might suggest is asking your guests to refrain from posting anything on social media until you (or your wedding photographer) posts a photograph that you would be happy with

 7) HUGS AND KISSES AFTER CEREMONY - This is honestly one of my favourite parts of the day.
 A showering of genuine emotion and real happiness from your guests, which I just love capturing.
 This 15 or so mins of congrats time after the ceremony is so important, definitely factor in the time so you can soak it up and enjoy